CDRT/mk_docs/docs/guides/lcsm/lcsm_top.md

 ### Get-LnvDriverPack

-:
-	#### Description
+: #### Description

 	This cmdlet will download the SCCM Driver Pack based on the specified machine type, OS and OS build version.
 Tab completion can be used to select the OS build version in the correct format.
-The cmdlet will leverage the default browser for downloading the pack so the user can select the location to save the file to.
+The cmdlet will download the file to the env:TEMP folder by default.
+The path can be set with the -DownloadPath parameter.

 	#### Parameters